Sir Watkin Williams-Wynn, 7th Baronet

-Sir Herbert Lloyd Watkin Williams-Wynn, 7th Baronet, CB (1860–1944) was a Welsh politician and Yeomanry officer.
+Colonel Sir Herbert Lloyd Watkin Williams-Wynn, 7th Baronet, CB (1860–1944) was a Welsh politician and Yeomanry officer.

 Early life

 Williams-Wynn was born on 6 June 1860, the second (and eldest surviving) son of Colonel Herbert Watkin Williams-Wynn, MP, (1822–62).
 He succeeded to the baronetcy on the death of his uncle and father-in-law, Sir Watkin Williams-Wynn, 6th Baronet in May 1885.

 Political career

 He was Member of Parliament (MP) for Denbighshire from May to November 1885, when the constituency was abolished.
 He lost the subsequent election for the new East Denbighshire constituency, and tried unsuccessfully to gain the seat in the following two elections in 1886 (when he lost by only 0.4 per cent) and 1892.
 He was High Sheriff of Denbighshire for 1890, and served as Lord Lieutenant of Montgomeryshire from 1891 until 1944.

 Military career

 He was commissioned as a lieutenant in the Montgomeryshire Yeomanry (commanded by his uncle the 6th Baronet) in 1882, promoted to captain in 1884, major in 1886, and lieutenant-colonel in command of the regiment in 1889.

 During the Second Boer War, he was instrumental in raising four companies of Imperial Yeomanry for service in South Africa, under the auspices of the Montgomeryshire Yeomanry.
 For this he was appointed Companion of the Order of the Bath (CB) in the 1902 Coronation Honours.
 He was granted the honorary rank of colonel in 1903.

 He was appointed Honorary Colonel of the Montgomeryshire Yeomanry when he retired from the command in 1907.
 When the Yeomanry were incorporated into the Territorial Force in 1908 he became president of the Montgomeryshire Territorial Association and was awarded the Territorial Decoration (TD).
 In 1923 he transferred to be Hon Colonel of the 7th (Merionethshire and Montgomeryshire) Battalion, Royal Welch Fusiliers.

 During World War I, he established a munitions factory on the Wynnstay estate.